Oscillating turret: Pros and cons

-There are three primary advantages: higher placement of the gun in the turret, smaller turret size, and easier fitment of an autoloader.
+There are three primary advantages: higher placement of the gun in the turret, smaller turret size, and ease of fitting an autoloader.

 In a conventional design, the clearance between the breech of the gun and the ceiling inside the turret determines how far the gun can be depressed.
 In an oscillating design, the gun and the upper part of the turret move as a unit, so no extra room is needed.
 The gun can therefore be mounted at the top of the turret, which may allow the turret to be smaller and lighter.
 The design may also increase the maximum angle of depression.

 Additionally, in a conventional design elevating the barrel of the gun pivots the breech into the tank hull, which requires the turret ring to be large enough to allow this.
 In an oscillating design, the breech may remain above the turret ring, in which case the ring can be smaller, potentially allowing the hull to be smaller as well.

 Note, however, that the maximum gun elevation angle with an oscillating turret is determined by the clearance between the rear of the turret and the deck of the hull.
 This may result in lower maximum elevation and range than that possible in a conventional design.
 For this reason, oscillating designs often have the gun mounted higher above the deck.
 An oscillating turret's overall height is likely to be similar to that of a conventional design, but with the gun mounted higher within the turret.
 The lower hull position relative to the gun may allow better protection in the hull-down position.

 Another advantage is that, since the breech is fixed relative to the upper turret, it may be easier to fit an autoloader.
 Doing so would enable decreasing the vehicle's crew by one and decreasing the volume of the turret.

 One disadvantage of the oscillating turret design is that the turret and its armor is split into two pieces.
 This is necessarily weaker than a one-piece design, and so is less optimal for main battle tanks and other large armored vehicles.
 On top of that the gap between upper and lower parts of the turret is rather hard to seal which results in problem with protection from elements, fording and making the vehicle NBC proof.